-If you have a complaint you should initially raise any concerns with the fee earner dealing with your matter.
-If the complaint cannot be resolved you should contact the Practice Manager.
+If you have a complaint, you should initially raise any concerns with the fee earner dealing with your matter.
+If the complaint cannot be resolved you should contact the firms Finance Director, Paul Lockhart, who is responsible for this policy.

 Details are as follows: